Anatoly Schwartzman

 Interviewed In: Toronto, Ontario

-Medals Awarded: Order of the Patriotic War (1st and 2nd Class), Medal For Defense of Kiev and Victory over Germany In The Great Patriotic War
+Medals Awarded: Order of the Patriotic War (1st and 2nd Class), Order of the Red Star, Victory over Germany In The Great Patriotic War and Nakhimov Medal